 Military photo courtesy of The Rabbi Leo M. Franklin Archive

-This tidy park is tucked away on Rutland Street in the Grandmont – Rosedale neighborhood.
-It’s behind the Edison Elementary School across the street from Ramsay’s childhood home.
+This tidy park is tucked between Rutland and Longacre Streets south of Grand River in the Grandmont – Rosedale neighborhood.
+It’s behind the Edison Elementary School across the street from Douglas Ramsay’s childhood home.